-Advance received from customer comprises the value of the materials on construction site but not incorporated in the works, which would subsequently be paid out to the subcontractors when they submit progress claims for the work done using those materials to the Group.
+In the previous financial year, advance received from customer comprises the value of the materials on construction site but not incorporated in the works, which would subsequently be paid out to the subcontractors when they submit progress claims for the work done using those materials to the Group.

-24. PROVISIONS
+24. Provisions